What Is Pericardial Mesothelioma?

 Mesothelioma treatment for pericardial mesothelioma includes surgery and chemotherapy.
 The heart lining rests close to the heart and limits treatment options.

-Surgery is the most effective treatment for this cancer, but more than half of patients are not eligible.
-In rare cases of an early diagnosis, surgery may be able to remove tumors.
-The primary surgical treatment option for pericardial mesothelioma are pericardiectomy and tumor removal.
-It is also called a pericardial window.
+Surgery is the most effective treatment for this cancer, but more than 50% of patients aren’t eligible.
+In rare cases of an early diagnosis, surgery may be able to remove most of the tumor.
+But often there is tumor left behind.
+It’s therefore important to follow up with chemo or immunotherapy to treat the residual tumor.

-Pericardial mesothelioma patients who are good candidates for surgery may undergo a pericardiectomy.
-This is also called a pericardial window.
-A pericardiectomy removes part or all of the pericardium along with tumors.
+The primary surgical treatment options for pericardial mesothelioma are pericardiectomy and tumor removal.
+A pericardiectomy removes part or all of the pericardium.
 This surgery relieves pressure and minimizes fluid buildup.

 Chemotherapy